 - qualified physicians and health care workers

-Alberta is very proud of its natural resources and works hard to ensure that Alberta Parks are maintained in peak condition.
+Alberta is very proud of its natural resources and works hard to ensure that Alberta Parks are maintained.

 Education and training